 The policy of Ohlone College is to provide financial aid to those eligible students who are achieving satisfactory progress toward a specific educational objective.
 The establishment of such an objective, achievement of passing grades, and completion of courses leading to the objective are the responsibilities of the student.
 The assessment of the satisfactory progress is the responsibility of the College.
 The mandate for this policy is 34 Code of Federal Regulations: 668.16(3)1, 674.9(a)(5)(d), 675.9(a)(5)(e), 676.9(a)(2), and 177.201(a)(1)(l).

 Ohlone College’s basic policy is to regard information pertaining to financial aid students and the amounts of their awards as confidential.
 The financial aid information you, your family or your guardian submits to the Financial Aid Office is used only to establish your eligibility.

 In compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), we will not release this information to anyone without the student’s written permission.
 This includes the parents of students.

 Students are required to come to the Financial Aid Office with the proper photo identification and their Ohlone College Student ID Number to receive information about their student financial aid status.

-Students who receive aid for concurrent enrollment under a consortium arrangement are assessed for satisfactory progress on the aggregate academic record.
-The student is responsible for providing required records upon completion of the enrollment period.
+Students who receive aid for concurrent enrollment under a consortium arrangement are assessed for satisfactory progress on the total academic record.
+The student is responsible for providing required grade records upon completion of the enrollment period.